 John recently retired from 40 years of the active practice of lawyer.
 He was a partner in Sender Wasserman Wadsworth where his practice included commercial real estate and complex bankruptcy work.
 In addition, he has been involved as a board member and fundraiser for several not for profits, including Breakthrough at Kent Denver, Camperships for Nebagamon and B’nai Havurah.
 He also served on the committee for the establishment of the middle school for Stanley British Primary School and as their legal advisor for the acquisition of its Lowry Campus.
 For the last 8 years he has served as a co-chair of the finance committee for Congressman Edwin Perlmutter.
 John and his wife Esther have lived in Denver since 1979 and have two adult children.

-Kathleen has run an online consulting business for the last 15 years, amassing clients from media, education, publishing, and design.
-She builds websites, develops business plans and establishes branding and marketing plans for a variety of clients.
+Kathleen has run an online consulting business for the last 17 years, amassing clients from media, education, publishing, and design.
+She establishes branding, marketing, and technology operations for a variety of clients.
 A recovering New Yorker, she lives in Denver with her husband, two children and loveable mutt Domino.
 Developmental FX has played a major role in the life of her whole family and she is excited to help spread the word on this fantastic organization.
 Kathleen has a BA from Trinity College, an MA in Cinema Studies from New York University and an MBA from Columbia Business School.
 When not looking at a computer screen or doting on her children, she is playing tennis or fly fishing Colorado’s beautiful streams.